2. Diálogos relacionados con la estructura de la imagen

 See the Layer Boundary Size… menu command documentation.

-See the Layer to Image Size menu command documentation.
+See the Layers to Image Size menu command documentation.

 Scale Layer…